Need to manage your cash flow needs? Term deposit accounts that pay interest monthly could help you get there.

 - No access.
 While some may see this as a negative point for a bank account, the penalties imposed for withdrawing your money too soon is a powerful incentive to save.
 This is especially true if the funds are earmarked to serve a specific purpose such as a new home deposit.

 - Penalties.
-Even in the event of an emergency where you must have even a partial amount of the money back, you will still be subjected to a penalty for early withdrawal.
+Even in the event of an emergency where you need even a partial amount of the money back, you will still be subjected to a penalty for early withdrawal.
 Each institution will charge the penalty in a different way, some by deducting a percentage of the interest while others charging a break cost.
 Only enter into this type of account if you are absolutely sure that you will not need to access the money before the terms end.

 What are some of the risks to watch out for?

 Besides the high penalty fees, there are a few options hidden within the features of a term deposit account that could hurt you if you are not aware of them beforehand.
-For instance, some banks will require that you also hold a transaction account or other deposit account in additional to your term deposit account.
+For instance, some banks will require that you also hold a transaction account or other deposit account in addition to your term deposit account.
 If there are high fees associated with their other accounts those will chip away at your real savings.